 DRUNK, a nuisance regular at the local Paddington pub.
 Portrayed by Al Kenny.

-Dorothy DUNLOP, Arnold Feather's replacement as the chef at Norma's Bar, who claims to have had numerous previous lives as well as psychic "vibes".
+Dorothy DUNLOP, Arnold Feather's replacement as chef at Norma's Bar, who claims to have had numerous previous lives as well as psychic "vibes".
 Dorothy is revealed to be schizophrenic.
-Her evil alter-ego, Madelaine, is discovered to be the writer of a series of poison pen letters.
+Her evil alter-ego, Madelaine, is discovered to be the writer of a series of poison pen letters received by the residents of Number 96.
 Portrayed by Diana McLean.

 Major DUNSTON, Gary Whittaker's Army Welfare officer, informs his parents that their daughter-in-law, Anna Maria Whittaker, will soon be arriving to stay with them, prior to Gary being demobbed from Singapore.
 Portrayed by Frank Ward.